stfbk/mig-t/doc/language.md

 ## Checks and Check

-The Checks tag is a list of Check elements, which can be defined with:
+The Checks tag inside an operation has a list of Check elements, which can be defined with:

 - `in` says were to check the given parameter, can be _head_, _body_, _url_
 - `check` checks if the given string is present in the specified message section.